tfr42/deegree-docker/3.5/README.md

 ## Build

-To build a docker image run:
+To build a docker image use:

     % docker build --rm --load -t tfr42/deegree:3.5 .

-## Usage
+## Run

 To run a container use: